Art Movements Glossary

 Photo-Secession

 Anti-establishment American society of camera artists set up by Alfred Stieglitz and others in 1902.
-Included some of the greatest art photographers in the United States.
+Included some of the greatest photographers in the United States.

 Photorealism